-LJPC-0118 is La Jolla’s investigational product for the treatment of severe malaria.
-The active pharmaceutical ingredient in LJPC-0118 was demonstrated to be superior to quinine in reducing mortality in patients with severe falciparum malaria infection in two randomized, controlled, clinical studies.
-La Jolla submitted a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) in the second half of 2019 for LJPC-0118.
-Severe malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects a certain type of mosquito, which feeds on humans.
-Symptoms include but are not limited to: fever, chills, sweating, hypoglycemia and shock.
+LJPC-0118 (I.V. artesunate) is La Jolla’s investigational product for the treatment of severe malaria.
+The active pharmaceutical ingredient in LJPC-0118, artesunate, was demonstrated to be superior to quinine in reducing mortality in patients with severe falciparum malaria infection in two randomized, active-controlled, clinical studies.
+The U.S. Food and Drug Administration (FDA) granted Breakthrough Therapy designation and Orphan Drug designation for LJPC-0118 for the treatment of malaria in April 2019 and July 2019, respectively.
+La Jolla filed a New Drug Application (NDA) with the FDA for LJPC-0118 for the treatment of severe malaria in 2H 2019.
+Severe malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects a certain type of mosquito.
+Symptoms include: fever, chills, sweating, hypoglycemia and shock.
 Severe malaria is often complicated by central nervous system infections that may lead to delirium, which may progress to coma.
 Infections usually occur a few weeks after being bitten.
-In 2017, an estimated 219 million cases of malaria occurred worldwide, with an estimated 200 million of these cases occurring in the World Health Organization (WHO) African Region, and, in 2013, the global annual incidence of severe malaria was estimated to be 2 million cases.
-In 2017, an estimated 435,000 people died from malaria worldwide.
+In 2013, an estimated 2 million cases of severe malaria occurred worldwide, and, in 2018, an estimated 405,000 people died from malaria worldwide (World Health Organization).